neldivad/neldivad.github.io/blog/2025/02-19-how-to-steal-from-the-young/index.md

 ### Human resources and recruiting industry

+(*There is a whole rabbit hole known as "executive recruiting" that is not covered in this article.
+Right now I'll just focus on the normal recruiting industry we all know and love.*)

 #### Anticompetitive
-Have you met a department that is in charge of firing and hiring HR?
+> Have you met a department that is in charge of firing and hiring HR?

+A great recruiter should be paid by the quality of candidates they hire.
+In practice, recruiters get paid by the number of candidates they closed.

+This means there is no pressure to properly vet for candidates for employers, or no pressure to help job seekers land jobs.
+You pay your LinkedIn Premium and they play you for a fool.

+In more competitive markets, there is a "money back guarantee" for people who are unsatisfied with the product.
+A simple way to make HR competitive is to also have a "money back guarantee" system, where the recruiter forfeits their commission if the candidate is bad, or if the candidate couldn't find a job.

+Why don't we do it?

 #### Undemocratic
 HR and recruitment comes up with lots of policies that have consequential effects to the market, yet they are not subjected to the agreement of their customers.